richa-ramesh/visual-analytics-job-market/README.md

 ### Design Process Summary

 Through this sketching process, we learned that different designs reveal different aspects of data.
 Line charts excel at temporal trends but lack categorical depth.
 Bar charts provide clear rankings but miss relationships.
 Network graphs reveal connections but risk complexity.
-This diversity of approaches—comparing conventional vs. exploratory directions—helped us understand that no single visualization is "best"; effectiveness depends on the specific question being asked.
+This diversity of approaches-comparing conventional vs. exploratory directions-helped us understand that no single visualization is "best"; effectiveness depends on the specific question being asked.

 The iterative process of moving from general to specific, from simple to statistically rich, improved both clarity and depth.
 Starting with broad abstractions and refining through multiple sketches created a toolkit of complementary perspectives.